 Biochemists that direct research and development studies typically require a Doctorate Degree.
 To qualify for most entry-level and research assistant positions, candidates need a Bachelor’s or Master’s Degree.
 Those who possess a broad understanding of molecular biology and its relationship to other disciplines should have the best prospects.
 Job seekers with laboratory experience and those who have graduated from university programs certified by the American Chemical Society (ACS) may further enhance their employability.
 Competition for all positions at all seniority levels is expected to be high, as the field remains small and largely dependent on research funding.

 Supply of Biochemists

-The Biochemist industry is concentrated in California, New Jersey, and Maryland.
+The Biochemist industry is not particularly concentrated in any state.

 Would you make a good biochemist?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!